 In Conclusion: What’s the ONE Thing You Can Do to Increase Pinterest Traffic in 2020?

 Give your audience on Pinterest plenty of fresh, inspiring content.
 Whether that means creating a new page, post, or product – or just making a new image (or two!) to give your existing content new life – when paired with a keyword-rich title and description and saved to a relevant Board gives Pinterest a reason to reward you with more and more traffic to your site.

 It’s not often we get a heads up on upcoming algorithm changes.
 Getting ahead of upcoming changes gives us all an early-adopter advantage.
 Let’s not squander this one! 🙂

-Schedule something new today – get a free trial of Tailwind for Pinterest.
+Schedule something new today – get a [sc name=”free-trial-of-tailwind-for-pinterest”].